ZJULiXiaoyang/normal-extraction/README.md

 # normal-extraction
-this file is to calculate the normal from the depth map based on
+This file is to calculate the normal from the depth map based on the method "least square".